Mwags24/Prada_Lab_Notebook/_posts/2019-8-6-PCR_Qubit.md

 **P1-5** was taken from [6-19-19]({{ site.baseurl }}{% post_url 2019-6-19-ITS1_PCR5 %}).

 ### Notes

-* X = ran out of Mastermix for P4 and P5 for ITS1

 * P5 for 28S was weak in the PCR and came out as ~8.3